k-e-w/k-e-w.github.io/_posts/2016-10-16-practice-thanksgiving-2016.md

 Apple Pie by Kara

-This crazy plum pie that tastes awesome and weird by Kate
+This crazy peach pie that tastes awesome and weird by Kate

 Dirt Cake by Kaitlen E.